Pollen

 What’s the composition of bee pollen?

 According to the flower of provenience, the pollen can be of different types.
-This is important because such a unifloral pollen has constant composition and thus can be successfully used in nutrition and medicine.
+This is important because such a unifloral pollen has a constant composition and can thus be successfully used in nutrition and medicine.

 Bee pollen is low in calories but rich in proteins.
 It is antibacterial, anti-fungal, antioxidant, radiation-protective and hepatoprotective, anti-inflammatory, anti-osteoporosis, anti-diarrhoea, immunomodulating, probiotic and prebiotic, anti-aging, antiatherogenic.
-Its ability to rejuvenate the body, stimulates organs, enhances vitality and accelerate rate of recovery makes it a very popular tonic among sportsmen.
+Its ability to rejuvenate the body stimulates organs, enhances vitality, and accelerates the rate of recovery makes it a very popular tonic among sportsmen.

 Antimicrobial activity: